-In order to progress to the second year Computing Practical I must normally be passed either at the first attempt or having re-sat one or more components in the summer at the end of the first year.
+- i) In order to progress to the second year Computing Practical I must normally be passed either at the first attempt or having re-sat one or more components in the summer at the end of the first year. - ii) An overall weighted average of at least 60.00% is needed in the second year in order to progress to the third year.
+Students who fail to achieve this will normally be required to transfer to the third year of the BEng programme.

-The overall weighted average for each year must be 40.00% or above, including any modules that have received a compensated pass, in order for you to progress to the next year of the programme.
+The overall weighted average for each year must be 40.00% or aboce, including any modules that have received a compensated pass, in order for you to progress to the next year of the programme.